Oct 16, 2024

 • How much debt you have

-• The number of open accounts and how you use them
+• The type and number of open accounts you have

 Some lenders may have a minimum income requirement.
-For example, you must have a minimum individual or household annual income of $25,000 to qualify for a Discover® personal loan.
+For example, you must have an individual or household annual income of at least $25,000 to qualify for a Discover personal loan.

-If you want to find out what a good APR might be on a personal loan, that makes perfect sense.
-But it’s important to understand that your interest rate isn’t the only thing that determines how much you’ll pay in the long run.
-Repayment terms matter, too.
+Finding out what a good interest rate is for a personal loan makes sense.
+Your interest rate, though, isn’t the only thing that determines how much you’ll pay in the long run.
+Repayment terms matter too.

 What steps can I take to get a good interest rate on a personal loan?

-There are several things you can do to find the best personal loan rates for your financial situation, including:
+There are several things you can do to help get the best personal loan rates for your financial situation.

 • Maintain a good credit history